robinroestenburg/tamingthemindmonkey-sinatra/posts/2012-02-26-digging-into-rails-connecting-to-the-database.markdown

 will return nil which generates our error as you can see in the last line.

 ### Establishing a connection
-So, now the question is - how do initialize the connection handler in such a way that there is at least one connection pool present?
+So, now the question is - how do we initialize the connection handler in such a way that there is at least one connection pool present?

 The connection pool for a particular class is retrieved by looking up the class in a hash containing names of the classes and connection pools as (key,